-Upon taking ownership of the bluebird project in 2017, the CVNS developed a keen and skilled community of volunteers to monitor nestboxes.
+Upon taking ownership of the bluebird project in 2017, the Cowichan Valley Naturalist Society (CVNS) developed a keen and skilled community of volunteers to monitor nestboxes.

 - Volunteers attend a monitoring workshop early in the spring and have regular access to project personnel for advice.

 - Monitoring nest boxes is a huge component to this project.
 Nearly 260 nestboxes are located throughout the Cowichan Valley.
-Over the breeding season of 2020, volunteers collected over 1000 data points on the occupancy and status of these nest boxes.
+Over the breeding season of 2021, volunteers collected 1825 data points on the occupancy and status of these nest boxes.

 - Much of this dataset contains information on the breeding status of many native passerines, such as the Bewick’s Wren, House Wren, Tree Swallow, Violet-green Swallow, Chestnut-backed Chickadee and (of course) Western Bluebirds.
 This data collection will be submitted to the Project NestWatch database.